-The College is committed to ensuring we provide the best support we can to staff and students around Mental Health and wellbeing and have taken time to develop our approach to ensure we get it right.
-We have recently published our new Mental Health Plan, which is designed around embedding consistent and sustainable approaches to supporting the mental health of our student.
-This plan links in with our work around supporting staff mental health and wellbeing to make sure that those supporting our students feel supported as well.
+The College is committed to providing the best support we can to staff and students around mental health and well-being and have taken time to develop our approach to ensure we get it right.
+We published our Mental Health Plan in 2021, designed around embedding consistent and sustainable approaches to supporting the mental health of our students over four years.
+This plan links with our work around supporting staff mental health and well-being to ensure that those supporting our students feel supported as well.

-The College is continuing to collaborate with FVSA through the Student Mental Health Agreement to ensure that we are developing our services to respond to the needs of our students.
-In any work or activities that we and FVSA wish to do around student mental health and wellbeing, we are considering how we develop an evidence base, showing the impact on students of any initiative or activity, i.e., what difference it has made.
-We are also keen to always consider student feedback, as to whether the College has any gaps in service, real or perceived.

-Our counselling and crisis services have been enhanced over the past year to ensure that we respond to the immediate needs of our students.
-We have enhanced our safeguarding processes to make reporting and responding to safeguarding disclosures more efficient and effective through the use of Triple S. Many of the referrals coming to are safeguarding team are related to mental health, especially around suicidal ideation and self-harm.
-Our counselling service has grown to include 1.5 FTE employed counsellors and a procured counselling service.
-This combination has allowed us to manage our waiting list more robustly as well as deliver a more flexible service to our students.
+The College continues to collaborate with FVSA through the Student Mental Health Agreement to ensure that we are developing our services to respond to the needs of our students.
+In any work or activities that we and FVSA wish to do around student mental health and well-being, we are considering how we develop an evidence base, showing the impact on students of any initiative or activity, i.e., what difference it has made.
+We are also keen to always consider student feedback as to whether the College has any gaps in service, real or perceived.
+Our counselling, mental health and crisis services have been further enhanced over the past year to ensure that we respond to the immediate needs of our students, which are increasing in number and complexity year on year.
+We continue to enhance our safeguarding processes to make reporting and responding to safeguarding disclosures more efficient and effective through Triple S. Many of the referrals coming to the safeguarding team are related to mental health, especially around suicidal ideation and self-harm.
+Our counselling service now consists of 0.5 FTE employed counsellors and a procured counselling service.
+This combination has allowed us to manage our waiting list more robustly, as well as our ability to deliver a more flexible service to our students.

-Session 2021-22, saw the trial of a new Mental Health Support team at the College.
-This team will deliver time-limited, goal-orientated support to students with a view to improving the outcomes of those struggling with their mental health.
-This service is funded by additional funding from the Scottish Funding Council and allows us the opportunity to enhance and evaluate the mental health support we are offering our students as well as enhance our partnership working with our NHS, Local Authority and third sector partners.
+Session 2021-22 saw the trial of a new Mental Health and Wellbeing Service at the College.
+This service was created following the allocation of additional funding from the SFC.
+This team delivers time-limited, goal-orientated support to students to improve the outcomes of those struggling with their mental health.
+This service has allowed us to enhance and evaluate the mental health support we are offering our students and enhance our partnership working with our NHS, Local Authority and third-sector partners.
+The Mental Health and Wellbeing Service will continue into session 22-23, using the additional funding from the SFC and a contribution from our Arm's Length Foundation.

-Throughout COVID, our counsellors and Support and Guidance Advisors have adapted their services to a blended delivery model.
-All counselling sessions are currently delivered online but we can also meet students in person if required.
+Our counselling services, Mental Health Mentors and Support and Guidance Advisors continue to deliver their services in a blended way.
+Most counselling sessions are currently offered online, but we can meet students in person if required.
 We have seen an increase in engagement from students using this model.
-Our Support and Guidance Advisors have continued to deliver an enhanced support offering to our care experienced and vulnerable students to these students are supported and appropriate interventions are made.
-We have also developed and purchased various workshops, including 'Sleep Hygiene', 'Exam Anxiety' and 'Cyber Wellbeing' to be delivered to groups of students who are struggling with their mental health.
-These have been well subscribed and we continue to deliver these on an ongoing basis.
+Our Support and Guidance Advisors have continued to deliver an enhanced support offering to our care experienced, estranged and vulnerable students to ensure these students are supported, and appropriate interventions are put in place.
+We will also deliver a number of well-being workshops to groups highlighted as having poor retention related to mental health and well-being.
+The progress and outcomes of these groups will be monitored to understand the impact of these sessions on retention and achievement.